OlamideOl1/S3dataMigration/README.md

 - `AWS_REGION`=> Default AWS Region to use for migration.
 A default value has been provided.
 - `CONSUMER_TASK_COUNT`=> Number of tasks to be started by the ECS consumer service.
 A default value of 1 will be used.

-####Please Note!
-The AWS Access key details below should only be provided when using the local / docker-compse deployment option, for ECS deployment option, do not specify these details, necessary roles are provided in terraform template
-- `AWS_ACCESS_KEY_ID`=> This key ID will be generated for you using a terraform template using the least privileges required by the IAM user.
-- `AWS_SECRET_ACCESS_KEY`=> This secret key will be generated for you using a terraform template using the least privileges required by the IAM user.

 ### Solution deployment on AWS ECS

 Both the s3JobProducer and s3JobConsumer will be containerized, uploaded to AWS ECR and deployed together with a redis container, this deployment is done using `Terraform` to minimize configuration.
 Kindly follow the deployment steps below;
 - Navigate to the project directory
+- change directory into `application-Containerization`
 - Run `docker-compose build` command to build docker images for s3JobProducer and s3JobConsumer from the project directory.
 - Create a repository in ECR for s3JobProducer and s3JobConsumer.
 - Tag and Push the new images to AWS ECR. `Take Note`, ensure you keep the repository name that was created.
+- navigate to the directory named `terraform-Deployment-Files` in the project directory.
-- Update the ECR_S3_JOB_PRODUCER_REPOSITORY_NAME and ECR_S3_JOB_CONSUMER_REPOSITORY_NAME with the `repository names` created for s3JobProducer and s3JobProducer respectively.
+- Update the ECR_S3_JOB_PRODUCER_REPOSITORY_NAME and ECR_S3_JOB_CONSUMER_REPOSITORY_NAME in the `terraform.tfvars` file with the `repository names` created for s3JobProducer and s3JobProducer respectively.
 - confirm all configuration variables have been provided.
 - from the project directory, run `terraform init`.
 - from the project directory, run `terraform apply`, type `yes` to confirm the deployment of the resources.